loading

 rec-on.org/sukitoaonamau.html/

 Dylan Kerr is an Irish artist based in Berlin.
 Their work takes the form of durational, endurance-based performance, drawing on the embodied languages of ritual, protest, and worship.
 Their practice also focuses on audio-based work which operates on the cusp of sound art and contemporary music, with a prevalent infuence of religious arrangements.
-Much of their work has been made public through site specific performances and installations in adapted-use buildings. b0dy of Christ is a vegan food project by Dylan Kerr / Baptist Goth, working through ideas of nourishment and care.
+Much of their work has been made public through site specifc performances and installations in adapted-use buildings.

 baptistgoth.bandcamp.com/